 The findings in the paper also confirm the notion that the social context of activity engagement is a key aspect that has often been overlooked in studies of physical activity participation.
 Model estimation results in this paper showed that there are unobserved effects that predispose individuals towards pursuing physical recreation activities with family or friends.
 In other words, people are "social beings" and have an inherent preference to pursue physical recreation activities in the company of their social circle (whether that be family or friends).
 The absence of such a social network may have a detrimental effect on physical activity engagement.
 It is important for civic groups and bodies to assist individuals who are alone (such as the elderly, divorced, widowed) in developing social networks that can motivate the pursuit of physical recreational activities that enhance the state of their physical and mental well-being.
 Future research efforts that extend this work to include a full slate of environmental variables including built environment and transportation network attributes would go a long way in further identifying policy interventions that can enhance physical recreational activity engagement among individuals.
-Data limitations prevented the inclusion of such explanatory variables in this particular study.
+In a similar vein, this research may be extended to include the psychological aspects of travel behavior, such as perceptions, beliefs, subjective norms, and attitudes associated with physical activity participation and active travel.
+Such factors can play an important role in physical activity involvement, as has been discussed at length in Ajzen (2005) and Burbidge and Goulias (2009).
+Unfortunately, data limitations prevented the inclusion of such explanatory variables in this particular study.
+Finally, as stated before, the focus of our study was on understanding the dimensions of adults' physical activity participation behavior.
+A similar study of children's (aged less than 15 years old) physical activity patterns is left for further research, and would provide interesting insights into children's physical activity patterns.